Lucyjpjones/wean-cuisine/README.md

 - Add Dietary requirements information to recipes information.

+- Add age filter so parents can easily search recipes specific to their childs age.

-- Add an email address input field on the registration modal so if a user forget their password they can be sent a link to reset it.
+- Add an email address input field on the registration modal so if a user forgets their password they can be sent a link to reset it.

 - Change the image URL input to a media upload option.